minprog/programmeren-1/problems/cypher/index.md

   As soon as you have made all necessary changes, you can then display the string to your user using `printf`.

+- To compare two strings you cannot do `str1 == str2`.
+Instead, you must use `strcmp`.
+See the man page for more information.

 - Take care to design the different steps of your program by sketching it out and writing pseudocode!
 This will help you understand the problem better.

 ## How to test your code